 Historical Data

-Our platform makes it easy to filter through this data to find exactly what you need, which lets you use the data to tell the right story.
+Our platform makes it easy to filter through this data and find exactly what you need to tell the right story.

 Imagine this scenario: a new executive comes in and hates the idea of SEO.
-Since the data in seoClarity is everlasting, you can use this data to show the successes that organic has brought to the organization over the years.
+Since the data in seoClarity is everlasting, you can use it to show the successes that organic has brought the organization over the years.

 SEO Reporting